MichaelDecent/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Incident report for Airbnb clone project

 ## Issue Summary
-On August 11th, 2023 from 9:00 PM to 10:00 PM WAT, MY AIRBNB CLONE website was down whenever i try to access the API web service.
+On September 28th, 2023 from 9:00 PM to 10:00 PM WAT, MY AIRBNB CLONE website was down whenever i try to access the API web service.
 The service failed 100% of time which if deployed like that, 100% of users will experience a 500 internal server error, caused by not deleting other classes mapped with the particular class i intend deleting.

 Timeline 9:00 PM Server down 9:10 PM Error logs checked 9:20 PM File causing error traced 9:45 PM API endpoint reviwed and other classes mapped with it was properly reviewed 10:00 PM 100% restored and API web service for the DELETE method restored